-The course will be remote-only until further notice, most likely the full semester.
-This requires you to have internet access from a Windows laptop/PC or an Apple Mac or an iPad, with a microphone and webcam.
-All remote lectures will be held via the blackboard PHY141 Course menu --> Zoom Meeting.
-Connection information is also posted in the blackboard "Announcements".
+The course will be taught in person until further notice, most likely the full semester.
+However, for communications and homework you should have internet access from a Windows laptop/PC or an Apple Mac or an iPad, possibly with a microphone and webcam for Zoom-based help.

-The Zoom Lectures will be recorded and posted on BB with the corresponding Zoom Meeting occurrence.
+The Lectures will be recorded and posted on BB with a link on the title page of the corresponding lecture notes.